Day 9 Kaliningrad and into Poland

 The guidebook gives the impression that this is a rather grim place, caught in a Soviet time warp.
 This is nonsense.
 The city is impressive, modern, much cleaner than Moscow and with elegant streets and squares.
 The old German quarter is lovely.
 Most of the city was destroyed in a four day series of British air raids in August 1944. (sorry - no time for photos).

-Germany until 1945.
+Kaliningrad was part of Germany until 1945.
 Kaliningrad was formerly Koningsberg, capital of East Prussia and one of Europe's most beautiful cities.
 The air raids and subsequent Soviet brutalist architecture destroyed all of that.
 After WWII, the territory was awarded to the Soviet Union which in turn made it part of the Russian republic.
 Thus, Kaliningrad today remains part of the Russian Federation surrounded and isolated by the newly independent former Soviet republics to the north and east and Poland to the south.

 In 1946, the city was named Kaliningrad but funnily enough, there's been little enthusiasm to rename the city (in contrast to Leningrad - St Petersburg).
 So who was Kalinin?